- Special Programs

 Additional Housing Choice Voucher Programs

-- Meet all other eligibility requirements for the Housing Choice Voucher Program
+Applicants must meet all other eligibility requirements for the Housing Choice Voucher Program.

 New Hampshire Housing will coordinate housing search assistance with other agencies to assist disabled clients with locating units, including units with needed accessibility features.

 Family Unification Program (FUP)